slarmoo/.github/profile/webFrameworks/startupReact/startupReact.md

 ## Go celebrate

-With the completion of your application you have become a Startup Founder.
-Way to go!
-Time to grab some friends, recruit them to market your soon-to-be-viral application, and celebrate by going out to lunch.
+With the addition of interactivity to your startup it should be basically functional.
+Anything that remains should be stubbed out in some way that makes the application usable.
+Time to celebrate.
 I'm thinking tacos. 🌮